syncfusion-content/blazor-docs/blazor/stepper/steps.md

 ---
 layout: post
-title: Step in Blazor Stepper Component | Syncfusion
+title: Steps in Blazor Stepper Component | Syncfusion
-description: Checkout and learn here all about Step with Syncfusion Blazor Stepper component in Blazor Server App and Blazor WebAssembly App.
+description: Checkout and learn here all about Steps with Syncfusion Blazor Stepper component in Blazor Server App and Blazor WebAssembly App.
 platform: Blazor
 control: Stepper
 documentation: ug
 ---

-# Adding Stepper Steps
+# Steps in Blazor Stepper Component

+The Blazor Stepper allows you to add steps using the [StepperStep](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.StepperStep.html) tag directive.
+Each step can be configured with options such as `IconCss`, `Text`, `Label`, `CssClass` and more.

+## Adding steps

-You can use the [StepperStep](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.StepperStep.html) tag directive to add the Stepper steps.
-The steps collections represent the options for each step within the stepper.
+You can define the icon and text content for each step using the `IconCss`, `Text` and `Label` properties.

-## Icon
+### Defining icon CSS

-You can use the [IconCss](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.StepperStep.html#Syncfusion_Blazor_Navigations_StepperStep_IconCss) property to specify and customize an icon for each step.
+You can define the CSS class to show the icon for each step using the [IconCss](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.StepperStep.html#Syncfusion_Blazor_Navigations_StepperStep_IconCss) property.

 ```cshtml